Wreckabum/Bara-Planner/README.md

 # Bara-Planner
-For any badass who need a rapid FYP scheduling tool
+For any badass who need a rapid FYP management tool